History of English cricket (1826–1845): Literature

 Arthur Haygarth closed his Scores & Biographies, Volume 1 at the end of the 1826 season.

 John Nyren published The Cricketers Of My Time and The Young Cricketer's Tutor in 1833.
 These works were written from Nyren's recollections by Charles Cowden Clarke and had been serialised in The Town during the previous year.

 Schools and universities

 The importance of cricket in the public schools and universities cannot be overstated, especially the influence of public school cricket and its Victorian ethics upon the growth of the British Empire and the spread of industrialisation.
 The period saw an increasing number of good amateur players come through the education system and make their mark in first-class cricket.

 First recorded century in a school match: 146 not out by W. Meyrick for Winchester v Harrow in 1826.

 On 4–5 June 1827, Cambridge University v Oxford University at Lord's was the first-ever University Match.
 The result was a draw.
 The captains were Charles Wordsworth (Oxford) and Herbert Jenner (Cambridge).
 It became an annual fixture in 1838.
+Cricket was also played at Durham University from at least 1842.